antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 **We created a formal approval process**.
 The .NET Standard 1.x and 2.0 version were largely mechanically derived by computing which APIs existing .NET implementations had in common, which means the API sets were effectively a computational outcome.
-Moving forward, this won't be the case any more so we needed a process that allows an editorial approach:
+Moving forward, this won't be the case anymore so we needed a process that allows an editorial approach:

 * **Anybody can submit proposals for API additions to the .NET Standard**.